writing-resources/awesome-scientific-writing/README.md

    creating and editing publication ready scientific reports and presentations, from one or more Jupyter Notebooks, without leaving the browser! :bookmark:
    :link: **Σ**.
+- [markdeep](https://casual-effects.com/markdeep) - Markdeep is a JS library
+   which supports a variety of content as extensions of Markdown syntax
+   :bookmark: :link: **Σ**.
 - [nbconvert](https://nbconvert.readthedocs.io/en/latest/) - Convert Jupyter
    notebooks into `reveal.js` presentations, PDF, HTML, Markdown, reStructuredText and more **Σ**.